puppetlabs/puppet-docs/source/pe/2.7/install_basic.markdown

 ### Console Questions

-The console is usually run on the same server as the puppet master, but can also be installed on a separate machine. **If you are splitting the console and puppet master roles, install the console _after_ the puppet master.**
+The console should usually run on its own dedicated server, but can also run on the same server as the puppet master. **If you are running the console and puppet master roles on separate servers, install the console _after_ the puppet master.**

 #### Port